 Planning the future of the Delbrook Lands

-Now that the recreation programs have all been transferred to the new centre, the old Delbrook buildings are underused.
+Now that the recreation programs have all been transferred from the old centres to the new, the old Delbrook buildings are underused.
 Studies have also shown that the old north and south recreation buildings are at the end of their lives.

 We are working with the community to help decide the future of the lands the old Delbrook buildings sit on.

 Completed and next steps

 EXPLORE | Hover over or select the + icons on this infographic to review details of each step in the Dialogue process

 EXPLORE | Hover over or select the + icons on this map graphic to get additional details of the plan for the Delbrook Lands

 Staff updated Council on progress they made on Council's January 17, 2017 directions.
 This update included a review of discussions with non-market housing and community service providers for determining a model for delivering non-market housing and a community care facility on the southern portion of the Delbrook site.

 - View the staff report and presentation to Council; starts on page 21 (PDF, 87MB)

 - Get details of the Council meeting